nitrate-lang/nitrate/docs/OVERVIEW.md

 The mangler (`nitrate_hir_mangle`) produces unique, deterministic LLVM linkage names encoding the package name, symbol name, and type signature using a compact C99-safe charset (`[A-Za-z0-9_]`).
 Mangled names are self-delimiting and support DEFLATE compression for very long names.
 Symbols with the `NoMangle` attribute use their bare, unqualified name so that externally-visible symbols (e.g. `main`, `printf`) appear exactly as written.
 See [MANGLE.md](MANGLE.md) for the complete encoding specification.

+### Stage 9: MIR Lowering

+**New in Nitrate 0.2**: The MIR (Mid-level Intermediate Representation) lowering pass (`nitrate_mir_from_hir`) converts the validated, monomorphized HIR into a control-flow-graph-based MIR.
+This is a structural transformation that:

+1. **Flattens expression trees** into sequences of `Statement::Assign(Place, Rvalue)` within basic blocks.
+HIR's nested expression DAG becomes a flat list of assignments.
+2. **Converts control flow** (if/while/loop/break/continue/return) into basic blocks connected by `Terminator` instructions (Goto, If, SwitchInt, Return, Call, Unreachable).
+3. **Introduces SSA locals** (`LocalDecl`) with known, fully concrete `MirType` values — no inference, no generics.
+Each local is assigned exactly once.
+4. **Separates Places, Operands, and Rvalues**: `Place` represents memory locations (locals, statics, dereferences, field/index access), `Operand` wraps either Copy/Move from a Place or a Constant literal, and `Rvalue` represents computed values (binary/unary ops, casts, refs, aggregates).

+After lowering, the HIR `Store` and parse tree can be dropped to free memory — all relevant information has been transferred to the MIR.

-### Stages 9-10: LLVM Code Generation and Optimization
+### Stage 10: MIR to LLVM Code Generation

+The MIR code generator (`nitrate_llvm_from_mir`) translates the MIR representation directly into LLVM IR.
+Because MIR basic blocks and terminators map 1:1 to LLVM basic blocks and branch instructions, this translation is straightforward and less error-prone than generating LLVM IR directly from HIR's tree-structured expressions.
+Functions are generated in two passes: declarations first (for mutual recursion), then definitions.
+Each MIR basic block becomes an LLVM basic block, statements become LLVM instructions, and terminators become LLVM branch/return/call instructions.

-The code generator (`nitrate_llvm_from_hir`) translates validated HIR into LLVM IR in three passes: global variable generation (with constructor functions for complex initializers), function declarations (ensuring symbols are available for mutual recursion), and function definitions.
-The LLVM crate then runs optimization passes based on the configured level (0-3) and emits the result as an object file, assembly, or LLVM IR text.
+The `nitrate_llvm` crate then runs LLVM optimization passes based on the configured level (0-3) and emits the result as an object file, assembly, or LLVM IR text.

-Codegen follows Rust's place-expression memory model.
-Every HIR `Value` that denotes a memory location (a _place_) compiles to a `PointerValue` — the address of that location in memory.
-The core invariant is that `gen_place(value)` returns the address of `value`'s storage, never a copy.
-This makes borrows (`&expr`, `&mut expr`) alias their targets: `&arr[i]` produces a GEP into the array, not a pointer to a temporary copy.
-Dereference (`*p`) is zero-cost — the place address IS the pointer value.
-Field and index access on references auto-deref one layer, GEP-ing the pointee directly.
-Slice indexing extracts the data pointer from the fat pointer and GEPs the element.
-See [LLVM_CODEGEN.md](LLVM_CODEGEN.md) for the complete memory model specification.
+> **Note**: The existing `nitrate_llvm_from_hir` crate remains in the codebase.
+The pipeline will be updated to use `nitrate_llvm_from_mir` in a future release.
+Currently, both backends coexist.

 ## Design Rationale